-The analysis of comparison between modeling and experimental (OMI, version TOMS) leads to the following conclusions (Fig.3) In Fig. 3. the comparison between OMI measurements (version TOMS) with the simulation results of EMAC and RSHU (first simulation uses the MERRA, second simulation the ERA-Interim reanalysis) is illustrated.
-Following conclusions can be drawn::
+In Fig. 3. the comparison between OMI measurements (version TOMS) with the simulation results of EMAC and RSHU 160 (first simulation uses the MERRA, second simulation the ERA-Interim reanalysis) is illustrated.
+Following conclusions can be drawn:

 - Both models sufficiently describe time variations of the total ozone content.
-On average, the RSHU model provides 1-2% smaller values of the TOC than those observed by OMI.
-EMAC, conversely, exceeds the OMI measurements by 7-9%.
+On average, the RSHU model provides 1- 2% smaller values of the TOC than those observed by OMI.
+EMAC, conversely, overestimate the OMI measurements by 7- 9%.
 The standard deviations for both models are 6-7%.
-This approaches the standard deviations between different types of measurements of the total ozone content during the examined period. - EMAC better describes the TOC variations during some ozone loss periods than the RSHU CTM model.
-For example, at the Khanty-Mansiysk station standard deviation stood stands at 4-5% for EMAC model whereas the RSHU model ranged between 6 and 8%.
+This approaches the standard deviations between different types of measurements of the total ozone content during the examined period.

+- EMAC better describes the TOC variations during some ozone loss periods than the RSHU CTM model.
+For example, at the Khanty-Mansiysk station the standard deviation stands at 4-5% for EMAC whereas the RSHU model ranges between 6 and 8%.
 At the Tura station during the January minima, on the contrary, the RSHU model is in better agreement with OMI measurements (3% vs. 7%).
-Neither model of the both models describes the observed January mini-holes at the Pechora station (standard deviations reach 12-15%). - On certain days, the differences between measurements and modeling can be up to 20-30%.
-Models-The both models often overestimate the total ozone content measured by the OMI instrument (especially the EMAC model).
+Neither of the both models describes the observed January mini-holes at the Pechora station (standard deviations reach 12-15%).

+- On certain days, the differences between measurements and modelling can be up to 20-30%.
+The both models often overestimate the total ozone content measured by the OMI instrument (especially the EMAC model).

-In general, the comparison of calculations with two different models of the EMAC and RSHU simulation, which both use ERA-INTERIM reanalysis by different manner, , and OMI, demonstrated that both as well the interactive coupling between physical dynamical and chemical processes and higher as the different spatial resolutions do not have a principal influence on the quality of reproduction the representation of the short-term column ozone variability at local points.
-Both models demonstrated not bad show a good qualitative agreement with the OMI satellite observations, while for some local points and time periods the best correspondence was agreement is shown by the EMAC CCM, and for others - by RSHU CTM.
-Comparison of the results of the calculations with the RSHU CNVI with various the both RSHU CTM simulation, using different reanalysis data sets, showed that for MERRA data, the column ozone is systematically lower than when using for EPA-INTERIM data.
+In general, the comparison of the EMAC and RSHU simulation, which both use the ERA-Interim reanalysis, and OMI, demonstrate that as well the interactive coupling between dynamical and chemical processes, as the different spatial 175 resolutions do not have a principal influence on the quality of the representation of the short-term column ozone variability at local points.
+Both models show a good qualitative agreement with the OMI satellite observations, while for some local points and time periods the best agreement is shown by the EMAC CCM, and for others by the RSHU CTM.
+Comparison of the results of the both RSHU CTM simulation, using different re-analysis data sets, show that for MERRA data, the column ozone is systematically lower than for ERA-INTERIM data.
+180

-4. Analysis of the processes that define responsible for the observed ozone variability over Russia during the Arctic winter of 2015/2016
+4. Analysis of the processes responsible for the observed ozone variability over Russia during the Arctic winter of 2015/2016

-The role of chemical and dynamic processes in the observed TOC variability over Russia was is assessed based on the RSHU CTM calculations.
-Two days with the lowermost TOCs registered at all stations were selected for extended analysis.
+The role of chemical and dynamic processes in the observed TOC variability over Russia is assessed based on the RSHU CTM calculations.
+Two days with the lowermost TOCs registered at all stations were selected for an extended analysis.
 These days are January 27, 2016 (day 27) and February 19, 2016 (day 50) (Fig.3).
-Results of RSHU CTM simulations for these days are presented in Fig.4 for column ozone (top figures) together with the MERRA temperature data averaged for the lower stratosphere (14-25 km) (bottom figures).
+Results of RSHU CTM simulations for these days are presented in Fig.4 for column ozone together with the MERRA temperature data averaged for the lower stratosphere (14-25 km).
 The regions with low TOCs are consistent with the low stratospheric temperatures.
-This is a result of dynamical isolation, which leads to stratospheric cooling and potentially may cause ozone depletion as a result of due to heterogeneous chemical reactions on PSCs particles leading to chlorine activation.
+This is a result of dynamical isolation, which leads to stratospheric cooling and may cause ozone depletion due to heterogeneous chemical reactions on PSCs particles leading to chlorine activation.